 Other than the skyscraper above the Montparnasse train station, Tour Montparnasse, it's not until you get to the periphery of Paris that tall buildings start to appear.
 The business center La Défense to the west of the central city is an example.

 So if you get up just a little bit, the view is tremendous.
 We prefer the lower views (as from Notre Dame) over the higher views (Tour Montparnasse) because you get a real sense of the human scale of the city.
 In fact, you're able to trace the history of the city in the streets and buildings you can see.

 Our favorite place to view Paris is from the top of the bell towers at Notre Dame Cathedral.
 You're high enough above the street (about 387 steps high!) to see over the surrounding buildings easily, yet low enough that you get a real sense of the silhouette of the Paris skyline.

-View Of Paris From Notre Dame – Looking Northwest
+View of Paris from Notre Dame — looking northwest towards Sacre-Coeur

 We also love the view of Paris from the top of Parc de Belleville in the 20th Arrondissement.
 It's quite a different view (and Belleville is quite a different place) from the rest of Paris.